Ames Community Arts Council

 Visit our Facebook page and Instagram for additional information, updates, and more photos!

-The 2022 Ames Artists’ Studio Tour, presented by the Ames Community Arts Council, will be held on
+The 2025 Ames Artists’ Studio Tour, presented by the Ames Community Arts Council, will be held

-self-guided tour, patrons may choose to visit any number of the eighteen (18) participating studios and discover the original art – paintings, furniture, jewelry, ceramics, and so much more – created by Ames
+are able to choose to visit any number of the participating studios and discover the original art – paintings, sculptures, writing, ceramics, glass blowing, woodworking, and more – created by Ames

 area artists in their studios and workspaces.
-Visit the artists in any order you please!
-Find artist info
+Patrons can visit the artists in any order they

 Picture